ZiCog/madgwick.js/README.md

 Wrapped up in a THREE.js visualization of IMU motion.

-Can be viewed in a broser from index.html or installed as a Chrome App or Chrome browser extension.
+Can be viewed in a browser from index.html or installed as a Chrome App or Chrome browser extension.

 Real accelerometer, gyro and magnetometer data can be fed in via a serial link when used as a Chrome app or extention.